gbqiukan/grep-between-multiple-lines/README.md

-# Grep between particular context
+# Grep between your particular context
 Once the demand for searching become complex, it is painful when you only have tools to grep out of one line.
 It's a draft AWK Script to quickly locate your complicated patterns according to your specific context.
+AWK also has support for extended regular expression:)

 ## Installation
 The only precondition is GNU AWK and shell environment.